LastSpot/housing-prices-predictor/README.md

 # 🏠 Housing Price Predictor

 Ever wondered how much your dream house should cost?
 Let's predict it!
-This project uses a fancy neural network to guess house prices (and it's pretty good at it too! 😎).
+This project uses a fancy neural network I built to guess house prices (and it's pretty good at it too! 😎).

 ## ✨ What Makes This Cool?